-It is instructive to compare the $1/f$ of a cascade of $m$ amplifiers to that of a RA\@.
+It is instructive to compare the $1/f$ of a cascade of $m$ amplifiers to that of a regenerative amplifier.
 The comparison makes sense only if the two configurations use the same type of amplifier and have the same gain.
 The latter condition sets the value of $\beta$.
-It follows from \req{eq:b-1ChainCasc} that the flicker of the cascade is
+It follows from (\ref{eq:b-1ChainCasc}) that the flicker of the cascade is

 thus